Scientology and the occult: Dianetics

 In a 1949 letter to Forrest Ackerman, Hubbard promises his upcoming work will give Ackerman the power to "rape women without their knowing it, communicate suicide messages to your enemies as they sleep, sell the Arroyo Seco Parkway to the mayor for cash, evolve the best way of protecting or destroying communism".
 Hubbard admits he has "not decided whether to destroy the Catholic church or merely start a new one."

 In 1950, Hubbard published an article entitled "Dianetics: the Evolution of a Science" in the magazine Astounding Science Fiction.
-In that article, Hubbard discusses the use of hypnosis, automatic writing, automatic speaking and clairvoyance.
+In that article, Hubbard discusses the use of hypnosis, automatic writing, automatic speaking, and clairvoyance.

-Author Jon Atack has noted Hubbard seems to have a special interest in the Roman goddess 'Diana'.
+Jon Atack has noted Hubbard seems to have a special interest in the Roman goddess 'Diana'.
 In 1946, using money from Jack Parsons, Hubbard purchased a boat named "Diane".
 In 1952, Hubbard named his daughter Diana.
-Later, Hubbard named a sea org vessel 'Diana'.
+Later, Hubbard named a Sea Org vessel 'Diana'.
 Atack speculates "Dianetics" might be a 'double-entendre', and notes the existence of the earlier occult practice of Dianism.